 If you don’t let your child have any responsibility, she has no chance to make decisions and learn through experience.

-When responsibility comes too fast, teenagers might end up making flawed decisions and undermining their confidence by doing things they’re not mature enough for.
+When responsibility comes too fast, teenagers might end up making bad decisions and undermining their confidence by doing things they’re not quite ready for.
+If you and your teenager aren’t sure about a new responsibility, you could use problem-solving to work out whether your child is ready for it.

 When rules are broken

 Staying connected to your child is the best way to ensure that rules you’ve agreed on are respected.
 But most teenagers will challenge the rules at some point.
+It’s one of the things that teenagers do as part of testing boundaries.
 You might want to decide and agree on consequences for when rules are broken.

 When decisions go bad